Silvio Berlusconi, scandal-scarred ex-Italian leader, dies at 86, according to his TV network

 Mediaset announced his death with a smiling photo of the man on its homepage and the headline: “Berlusconi is dead.”

-Berlusconi was hospitalized on Friday for the second time in months for treatment of chronic leukemia.
+Berlusconi was admitted to the San Raffaele Hospital in Milan on Friday, his second hospitalization in months for treatment of chronic leukemia.
 He also suffered over the years from heart ailments, prostate cancer and was hospitalized for COVID-19 in 2020.

 A onetime cruise ship crooner, Berlusconi used his television networks and immense wealth to launch his long political career, inspiring both loyalty and loathing.